pgaudit/set_user/README.md

 ## Caveats

-In its current state, this extension cannot prevent ```rolename``` from manually changing the log_statement setting to "none".
-However, the act of changing the setting would itself be logged.
+In its current state, this extension cannot prevent ```rolename``` from performing a variety of nefarious or otherwise undesireable actions.
+However, these actions will be logged providing an audit trail, which could also be used to trigger alerts.

 ## TODO